-You now have a good overview of the first layer above the airlines, but what about the seat availability, or commonly referred in the airline industry as inventory?
+This is a good overview of the first layer above the airlines.
+But what about the seat availability, or commonly referred in the airline industry as inventory?

 Airlines used to have Airline Reservations System (ARS) that managed everything (airline schedules, fare tariffs, passenger reservations and ticket records) but evolved in time to become Computer Reservation System (CRS).
-From my understanding, anything but inventory became irrelevant to CRSs and airlines began to outsource their CRSs to GDSs.
+From my understanding, anything but inventory became irrelevant to CRSs and airlines began to outsource their CRS to GDS.
 So airlines are the one providing the inventory of seats available with live queries to the CRS.

 Global Distribution Systems

-This leads us the second layer, Global Distribution Systems (GDS).
+This leads to the second layer, Global Distribution Systems (GDS).